metacpan/metacpan-cpan-extracted/distros/G/Geo-Location-TimeZoneFinder/shapereader/CONTRIBUTING.md

 You can submit code changes by forking the repository, pushing your code changes to your clone, and then submitting a pull request.

+Make sure to use only functions from the C standard library.

-The library is managed with autoconf, automake, make and pkg-config.
-Once installed, here are some commands you might try:
+The library is managed with CMake.
+Here are some commands you might try:

-    autoreconf -i
-    ./configure
+    mkdir build
+    cd build
+    cmake ..
     make
+    make test

+If clang-format is installed, you can format the source code files:

-    make check VERBOSE=1
+    make clang-format